 Hormones play a major role when it comes to looking and feeling our absolute best.
 When they become out of balance it effects our mood, weight, digestion, fertility, skin and so much more.

-Fortunately you can take control of your health and influence and balance your hormones naturally.
-In this article you’ll discover the main symptoms and causes of hormonal imbalances, and learn which practices are crucial to incorporate into your life to achieve happy, healthy hormones.
+Fortunately there are some ways to help take control of your health and balance your hormones naturally.
+In this article you’ll discover the main symptoms and causes of hormonal imbalances, and learn which practices you can incorporate into your life to help you achieve happy, healthy hormones.

 Hormones are chemical messengers that regulate body processes, and include oestrogen, testosterone, insulin and adrenaline.
 They are released by different parts of your body like the thyroid, ovaries, testicles, pituitary, and adrenals.
 The nervous and endocrine systems work together to control the balance of hormones running throughout the body.